miyanokomiya/blendic-svg-doc/docs/overview.md

 ## Insert Keyframes

-Insert keyframes to fix the transformations of bones at the frame.
+Insert keyframes to save the transformations of bones at the frame.

 ![](./assets/key.png)

 [See mode](animation/keyframe)

 ## Play Animation

+The transformations between keyframes are interpolated automatically.

 ![](./assets/play.gif)